Xilinx/VVAS/main/source/docs/common/common_plugins.rst

      - Plug-in to de-serialize data serialized using `vvas_xfunnel` plug-in

    * - :ref:`vvas_xmulticrop`
-     - Hardware accelerated plug-in for doing static and dynamic cropping, pre-processing, scaling and color space conversion.
+     - Hardware accelerated plug-in for doing static and dynamic cropping, pre-processing, scaling, and color space conversion.

    * - :ref:`vvas_xcompositor`
      - Hardware accelerated N input, 1 output plug-in that combines two or more video frames into a single frame.